Airline Dispatchers Federation.

 Arthur Carson - Miami-Dade College

-Answer - scroll down!
+Answer - DRO (Durango)

 This Navaid is located near a small town in the U.S., and named after that town.
 It shares an identifier with that town's airport, which has no scheduled airline service.